nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 {% callout type="note" title="Listing Affected Projects" %}
 Printing out a list of affectected projects can also sometimes be helpful, especially for custom workflows.
 You can use the Nx `print-affected` command for this.

-See the (Nx API documentation for `print-affected`)[nx/print-affected] for full details!
+See the [Nx API documentation for `print-affected`](nx/print-affected) for full details.
 {% /callout %}

 Here we can see that the change we made to our `common-ui` project also affected the `admin` and `store` projects.
 We can leverage this fact to run commands against on the projects that were affected by this commit.
-For example to run out `test`s for the affected projects, run the command:
+For example to run the `test`s for the affected projects, run the command:

 ```bash
 npx nx affected --target=test